arunviswanathan91/arunviswanathan91/README.md

 I'm a PhD candidate at BRIC-RGCB Thiruvananthapuram, working on obesity-driven pancreatic cancer.
 My actual job is raising mice, doing immunostaining, and kicking cytometers till it run for real.
 The bioinformatics happened gradually, then all at once.

-It will take days to write a simple code for and often can't write a single code.
+It will take days to write a simple code for me and often can't write a single code without googling and AI'ing.
 All code still ircks me.
 But i somehow cross the bridge at the end.
 Fake it till you make it!
 (I guess)

 ---